camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/19-get-task-attachments.html.md

 Result
 ------

-A json object containing a list of task attachments.
+A JSON object containing a list of task attachments.

 <table class="table table-striped">
   <tr>